miserablepop/giftastic/README.md

 2) If the name you enter already exists in displayed buttons, you will be alerted that the button already exists.

+3) After each click on a player button, a new set of 10 GIFs will appear above the previously selected.
+Scroll down if you would like to see the earlier selected players.

 Enjoy!